GokulkrishnaR31/Python-Programming-Week-5/README.md

-#Distinct Elements in an Array
+4.#Distinct Elements in an Array

 Program to print all the distinct elements in an array.
 Distinct elements are nothing but the unique (non-duplicate) elements present in the given array.